 • Simplified navigation bar (Feature, Ankara, Rayon, Satin, About) for intuitive browsing.

-• Clear CTAs (“Shop” and “View More”) positioned after every collection section.
+• .Clear CTAs (“Shop” and “View More”) positioned after each collection.

 • Visual storytelling with large imagery to highlight textures and fabrics.